io-fault/python/time/documentation/usage.rst

 Selectors
 ---------

-The :py:obj:`rhythm.lib.select` constructor provides a syntactically convenient means to select fields from an arbitrary Time Object.
+The :py:obj:`.rhythm.lib.select` constructor provides a syntactically convenient means to select fields from an arbitrary Time Object.

 For instance, ``map(rhythm.lib.select.timeofday(), iter)``, will perform an